Afghanistan: G-7 fails to get US to extend evacuation deadline | DW | 24.08.2021

 However, many remain trapped in the country, including those who supported foreign troops and who are now fearing retribution from Taliban militants.

-Those who are outside of Kabul encounter additional difficulties, as even many who were approved for evacuation by foreign states have been turned back by the Taliban before reaching the airport.
+Those who are outside of Kabul are encountering additional difficulties, as even many approved for evacuation by foreign states have been turned back by the Taliban before reaching the airport.

 The chairs of the foreign affairs committees of the various G-7 countries, including Germany's Norbert Röttgen, signed a joint statement calling on the governments to "avoid arbitrary dates on the end of military support for the evacuation mission and artificial caps on the number of evacuees," according to German broadcaster ARD.